 How can you make the most of high school?
 After nine and half hours of sleep on average, a high schooler plunges into a day filled with 3 1/2 hours in class, 90 minutes of extra-curricular activities, one hour of homework, and four hours of connecting with friends according to the Pew Research Center analysis of 2014-2017 American Time Use Survey.
 Eating, volunteering, part-time work, house chores, transportation, running errands – all these activities must fit in the remaining three hours and a half of the day.

 Thankfully, there exist apps to ease and relieve the stress of time management.
-Here are six apps that help free up time to pack more fun in a day.
+Here are 6 best apps for high school students that help free up time to pack more fun in a day.

 The free app version provides a default auto-layout graph with fields to feature customized text or relevant images.
 The premium version eliminates ads and enable the free form template and made it possible to customize the appearance.
 Being able to visually see how all keynotes relate to each other, especially for visual and kinetic learners, helps students learn the course material better and improves their preparation for an upcoming test.